-More than DKK 32bn in construction investments give 3 500 new future jobs regionally
+More than DKK 45bn in construction investments give 4 000 new future jobs regionally

-Some of the largest life science companies in eastern Denmark are investing in expansions of their plants, research facilities and/or domiciles in eastern Denmark now and in the years to come. Øresundsinstituttet identified 15 regional examples of company expansions linked to the life science sector, which is investing a total of over DKK 32bn and expects to create 3 500 new jobs in the region.
-For example, Novo Nordisk is investing DKK 17bn to make its largest plant, which is in Kalundborg in north-western Zealand, even larger and more advanced.
+Some of the largest life science companies in eastern Denmark are investing in expansions of their plants, research facilities and/or domiciles in eastern Denmark now and in the years to come. Øresundsinstituttet identified 14 regional examples of company expansions linked to the life science sector, which is investing a total of over DKK 45bn and expects to create 4 000 new jobs in the region.
+For example, Novo Nordisk is investing DKK 18bn to make its largest plant, which is in Kalundborg in north-western Zealand, even larger and more advanced.
 Northwest of Copenhagen in Ballerup, the pharma company LEO Pharma is undertaking its largest-ever factory project in its more than 100-year history with a budget of DKK 1.5bn.
-In Hillerød in northern Zealand, the Japanese-owned contract research and -manufacturing company Fujifilm Diosynth Biotechnologies is putting around DKK 6bn into a 19 400m2 expansion and is currently negotiating a further 73 000m2 expansion by 2023.
+In Hillerød in northern Zealand, the Japanese-owned contract research and -manufacturing company Fujifilm Diosynth Biotechnologies is putting around DKK 17bn into an expansion.
+This June, it was granted permission to build out the facility by another 73 000 m2.
 This illustrates a tangible investment capacity and belief in the future in the sector, as well as strong manufacturing know-how - in technical terminology CMC-expertise (Chemistry, Manufacturing and Controls) - in eastern Denmark.
 Because of the new investments, Danish life science expects to be able to further increase production and exports in the coming years - read more about company expansions on page 25-29.